 Joy and childlike memories can be found with the streaming release of the classic Willy Wonka & the Chocolate Factory.
 Once more we can relive the wonderful vocals and acting prowess from the great Gene Wilder.
 Smile brightly with this adorable and fun film for the whole family!

 Sadly, not all is happy, and sometimes a new beginning means saying goodbye.
 Starting January 3rd, fans of Anne With An E must bid farewell to the lovable freckled redhead, Anne.

-When any series, book, television show, movie franchise, etc, comes to a close, there can be a process of letting go and moving on.
-This is especially the case with inspiring and heartfelt shows like Anne With An E — but such is life.
-We move on and grow, and, thanks to these beloved shows, we have been able to take a break from the rough battles of reality!
+When any series comes to a close, there can be a process of letting go and this is especially the case with inspiring and heartfelt shows like Anne With An E — but such is life.
+Thanks to these beloved shows, we have been able to take a break from the rough battles of reality!

 So that being said, let’s take 2020 by storm, with some amazing books and book adaptations to support us along the way.

 There’s even more streaming to look forward to this January!
 Check-out the full adaptation list below.